 After Pillsbury bought Steak and Ale in the '80s, the chain went national with 280 locations.
 And if you visited a Steak and Ale in the mid-'90s, you probably remember it for its special early evening menu, with even lower prices and a free drink and dessert.
 But competition grew fierce in the casual-dining chain arena.
 By 2008, we all said goodbye to "The Best Steakhouse in Town" as Steak and Ales nationwide closed down.

-"The salad bar was the best thing ever," said one faithful Michigan Steal and Ale customer.
+"The salad bar was the best thing ever," one faithful Michigan Steak and Ale customer said to America Jr. in 2008.
 "The bread was honey wheat roll bread with sesame seeds on it with butter that tasted like ice cream.
 It was delicious. … Now I have to find another restaurant.
 What am I gonna do?"
 The struggle is real.

 If you were lucky enough to adventure into a Rainforest Cafe, which first opened at the Mall of America in Minnesota in 1994, then you know all about its glory.
 From the massive aquarium entry to those "storms" that would interrupt your meal every 20 minutes, the Rainforest Cafe really was something to behold.
 And if your meal didn't end with a sparkling chocolate volcano, you were doing something seriously wrong.